icecube/nuflux/README.md

     CMAKE_PREFIX_PATH=/opt/toolsets/photospline BOOST_ROOT=/opt/toolsets/boost pip install --user git+https://github.com/icecube/nuflux

-If you are running it in IceCube's cvmfs environment you will want to set `CMAKE_PREFIX_PATH` and `BOOST_ROOT` to the base of the cvmfs envionment which is stored in the environment variable `SROOT`:
+If you are running it in IceCube's cvmfs environment you will want to set `CMAKE_PREFIX_PATH` and `BOOST_ROOT` to the base of the cvmfs environment which is stored in the environment variable `SROOT`:

     eval `/cvmfs/icecube.opensciencegrid.org/py3-v4.3.0/setup.sh`
     CMAKE_PREFIX_PATH=${SROOT} BOOST_ROOT=${SROOT} pip install --user git+https://github.com/icecube/nuflux